Linkendata/italy-data/README.md

         name            // Name of the Province (ISTAT 2019) tag             // Province Abbreviation
-        population      // Population of the Province (ISTAT 2019) area            // Area in square kilometers
+        population      // Population of the Province (ISTAT 2019) area            // Area in square kilometers (Source https://tuttitalia.it)
  ```